RobertoSanz88/MachineLearning/Hyperparameter tuning and Callbacks/README.md

 5. [Keras Hyperband](#id5)

 Study and compare all 5 methods to optimise hyperparameters in a NN.
-They are considered hyperparameters all that have an influence in the final result of accuracy prediction.
+Hyperparameters considered are all those that have an influence in the final result of accuracy prediction.

 It includes:
 - Architecture parameters